xet7/web/README.md

 _or_ in one command:
     `git clone https://github.com/lavab/web.git && cd web && npm install && gulp`

-Before running gulp, please make sure npm finished without errors
+Before running `gulp`, please make sure `npm` finished without errors

 ## Passing configuration

-please check web/gulp/config.js for available configuration options
+please check `web/gulp/config.js` for available configuration options

 `isProduction` - is production build?(don't change directly, use `gulp develop`, `gulp productiuon`) `nodeVersion` - minimum required node version(don't change) `isDebugable` - is debugable build?(if it's not gulp will not generate source maps) `isLogs` - is loggable build?(if it's not gulp will not remove all logging statements) `defaultApiUri` - where is the API?
 `defaultRootDomain` - where are we installed?
 `livereloadListenAddress` - livereload listen address for development(when running `gulp` default target) `livereloadListenPort` - livereload listen port for development(when running `gulp` default target) `listenAddress` - web server's listen address for development(when running `gulp` default target) `listenPort` - web server's listen port for development(when running `gulp` default target)

 ## How to report a issue?